-- Adelman, Jeremy. "'Introduction: The Problem of Persistence in Latin American History."
+- Adelman, Jeremy.
+"Introduction: The Problem of Persistence in Latin American History."
 In Colonial Legacies: The Problem of Persistence in Latin American History, edited by Jeremy Adelman, 1-13.
 Routledge, 1999. - Karl, Terry Lynn.
 "The Vicious Cycle of Inequality in Latin America."
 In What Justice?
 Whose Justice?
 Fighting for Fairness in Latin America, edited by Susan Eva Eckstein and Timothy Wickham-Crowley, 133-57.
-University of California Press, 2003.
+University of California Press, 2003. - Stern, Steve J. 1996.
+"The Tricks of Time: Colonial Legacies and Historical Sensibilities in Latin America."
+The Princeton University Library Chronicle 57 (3): 371-392. - Whitehead, Laurence.
+Latin America: A New Interpretation.
+Macmillan, 2006, chap.
+2 "Latin America as a 'Mausoleum of Modernities."

 - Acemoglu, Daron, Simon Johnson, and James A Robinson.
 "The Colonial Origins of Comparative Development: An Empirical Investigation."
-The American Economic Review 91, no. 5 (2001): 1369-401. - Bethell, Leslie.
-"Brazil and 'Latin America."
-Journal of Latin American Studies 42 (Aug 2010): 457-85. - Collier, Ruth Berins, and David Collier.
+The American Economic Review 91, no. 5 (2001): 1369-401. - Collier, Ruth Berins, and David Collier.
 Shaping the Political Arena: Critical Junctures, the Labor Movement, and Regime Dynamics in Latin America.
 Princeton University Press, 1991, chap.
 1 "Framework: Critical Junctures and Historical Legacies." - Galeano, Eduardo.
-Open Veins of Latin America: Five Centuries of the Pillage of a Continent.Monthly Review Press, 1973. - Gobat, Michel.
+Open Veins of Latin America: Five Centuries of the Pillage of a Continent.
+Monthly Review Press, 1973. - Gobat, Michel.
 "The Invention of Latin America: A Transnational History of Anti-Imperialism, Democracy, and Race."
 The American Historical Review 118, no. 5 (2013): 1345-75. - Mahoney, James.
 Colonialism and Development: Spanish America in Comparative Perspective.
 Cambridge University Press, 2010. - McGuiness, Aims.
 "Searching for 'Latin America."
 In Race and Nation in Modern Latin America, edited by Nancy P Appelbaum, Anne S Macpherson and Karin Alejandra Rosemblatt, 87-107.
 University of North Carolina Press, 2003. - Tenorio-Trillo, Mauricio.
 Latin America: The Allure and Power of an Idea.
-University of Chicago Press, 2017. - Whitehead, Laurence.
-Latin America: A New Interpretation.
-Macmillan, 2006, chap.
-2 "Latin America as a 'Mausoleum of Modernities."
+University of Chicago Press, 2017.

-2. State formation (Schulz)
+2. State formation (PML)